leomil72/leOS/README.txt

 To remove a task from the scheduler call this method:

 myOS.removeTask(yourFunction);

-An interesting feature is the ability to run one-time tasks.
-A one-time task is a task that will be run only once.
-To add a one-time task just add the paramether ONETIME after the interval:

-myOS.addTask(yourFunction, interval, ONETIME);

-This will inform the scheduler that once it has run the task it will have to remove it from the scheduled task (it won't be paused, it will be permanently deleted).

 To modify a running task, simply call the modifyTask method with the new interval time